-- 5. As there has been a change in the political composition of the Council following the Borough Council Elections held on 4th May, 2017, the Authority has a statutory duty to review the allocation of seats on Committees.
-(This is explained in more detail in the Legal Implications of the report, paragraphs 11 to 18 refer). - 6.
-The allocation of seats on Council Committees outlined in this report, represents the best proportional 'fit' in accordance with the provisions of the Local Government and Housing Act 1989.
+- 6. It should be noted that the calculations in this report are based on a total of 55 Elected Members of the Council (i.e. the Elected Mayor + 54 Ward Councillors) due to the casual vacancy in the Town Ward.
+The allocation of seats on Council Committees outlined in this report, represents the best proportional "fit" in accordance with the provisions of the Local Government and Housing Act 1989.
 Proportionality can be disapplied and alternative arrangements put in place by Council unanimously agreeing to such a variation. - 7.
 The allocation of seats on Committees and Sub-Committees must be in accordance with the principles set out in the legal implications below.
 In summary, representation on Committees and Sub-Committees must, so far as possible, be proportional to the number of Members any group has on the Council as a whole. - 8.
 All Political Groups have been notified of their allocations across all Committees, as described in this report, which represents the best proportional fit and were asked to express their wishes as to which Member(s) sits on which Committees.
 This information will be provided to Members prior to the meeting.
-The report also assumes that:-

-(i) Proportionality being applied to the Committees/Sub-Committees shown in the table below based on the membership indicated:-
+The report also assumes that:- - (i) Proportionality being applied to the Committees/Sub-Committees shown in the table below based on the membership indicated:-

-Committee/Sub-Committee Size
+Committee/Sub-Committee

 Planning Committee 11

 Elections & Democratic Structures Committee 11

 Chief Officer Appointments Committee 11

 Awards, Grants and Transport (Appeals) Committee 7

 Audit Committee 5

 Chief Officer Appeals Committee 5

 Employee Relations Disputes Resolution Committee 5

 Chief Officers Investigatory Sub-Committee 5

 Total 60

-- Proportionality will not apply to the Overview and Scrutiny Management Committee or the four Overview & Scrutiny Standing Panels in order to maximise cross-party representation; - (iii) The Licensing Committee, set up under the Licensing Act 2003, need not be politically proportionate.
+(ii) Proportionality will not apply to the Overview and Scrutiny Management Committee or the four Overview & Scrutiny Standing Panels in order to maximise cross-party representation;

+- (iii) The Licensing Committee, set up under the Licensing Act 2003, need not be politically proportionate.
 However, in seeking nominations from Group Leaders onto these 14 seats, these have been sought in proportion to the overall composition on the Council.
 The appointment of Licensing Sub-Committees to conduct hearings under Section 10 of the Licensing Act 2003, is a statutory function reserved by the Act to the statutory Licensing Committee.
 Accordingly, it is a matter for the Licensing Committee to appoint these Sub-Committees and to schedule any required meetings; and - (iv) Proportionality does not apply to the Health and Wellbeing Board in accordance with legislative requirements. - 9.
 The Elected Mayor has reviewed her appointments to the Cabinet for the discharge of Executive functions which is contained elsewhere on today's agenda.
 In accordance with the provisions set out in the Local Government Act 2000, the Cabinet is not a Committee of the Council; it can comprise of single party representation and therefore, is not subject to the rules on the proportional allocation of seats.
-Members appointed to sit on the Executive (Cabinet), cannot also be appointed to Overview and Scrutiny Management Committee or any of the Scrutiny Panels. - 10.
-In accordance with CIPFA guidance, the Audit Committee should be free from Executive Members.
+Members appointed to sit on the Executive (Cabinet), cannot also be appointed to Overview and Scrutiny Management Committee or any of the Scrutiny Panels. - In accordance with CIPFA guidance, the Audit Committee should be free from Executive Members.
 Therefore, it is recommended that any Member who is appointed to Cabinet, should not be a member of the Audit Committee.